Last Updated on: January 21, 2023

 Since many of our readers ask us this question quite often, let’s start with this.

-Athens teems with fascinating museums and archaeology parks, neighborhoods with vibrant nightlife and sandy beaches, gigantic monuments, and charming small streets.
+Athens has fascinating museums and archaeological parks, neighborhoods with vibrant nightlife, sandy beaches, gigantic monuments, and charming small streets.

-In order for you to get an idea of what this magnificent city is all about, we recommend that you visit all kinds of attractions and tourist places instead of just sticking to a certain kind.
+To get an idea of this magnificent city, we recommend visiting all kinds of attractions and tourist places instead of just sticking to a certain kind.

-That way, you’ll be able to experience the city as locals do and we’re sure that you’ll be coming back for more.
+That way, you’ll be able to experience the city as locals do and we’re sure you’ll return for more.

-Below you will find a rundown of the most popular tourist places in Athens that will help you make up your mind and choose the ones that best suit your tastes in order to make your next visit to Athens unforgettable.
+Below, you will find a rundown of the most popular tourist places in Athens that will help you make up your mind and choose the ones that best suit your tastes to make your next visit to Athens unforgettable.

 That is one very difficult question to answer.
 It’s hard to pick only a few of all the tourist places and attractions Athens has to offer.